sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 We arrange the vertices in counter clockwise order: top, bottom left, bottom right.
 We do it this way partially out of tradition, but mostly because we specified in the `rasterization_state` of the `render_pipeline` that we want the `front_face` of our triangle to be `wgpu::FrontFace::Ccw` so that we cull the back face.
 This means that any triangle that should be facing us should have it's vertices in counter clockwise order.

-Another thing to note is that the y coordinate is negative for up and positive for down.
-This may seem weird to those of you coming from an OpenGL perspective, or even more traditional mathematics, but it's actually quite common for down to be positive on the y axis in graphics.
-We can change this later using a projection matrix, but we'll leave it as is for now.

 Now that we have our vertex data, we need to store it in a buffer.
 Let's add a `vertex_buffer` field to `State`.

 ```rust